John Constantine: The New 52

 In The New 52, Constantine appears as one of the lead characters in Justice League Dark.
 His history is slightly altered, such as meeting Zatanna in New York instead of San Francisco, and the origins of how he got his trademark trenchcoat.
 During the gap where he travels the world to learn magic, the New 52 added the history of him meeting Nick Necro, who was implied to be John's mentor and original owner of the trenchcoat.
 The Forever Evil: Blight storyline would establish that the three characters were all involved in a magical pact and a love triangle, which fell apart due to Zatanna ending her relationship with Nick to pursue John.
 Nick states "We were all in love, and you two shut me out!"
 The character also stars in the ongoing series Constantine, which replaces Hellblazer.
 He is still an unsavory trickster in the New 52 universe, as, while during the Trinity War between the three Justice Leagues, he tries to trick Shazam (15-year-old Billy Batson) so that he can steal his magic.
 He fails, causing Billy to become even more distrustful of other people than he already was.

 In Constantine #14, it was revealed that John Constantine, as a boy, was taught and cast his first magical spell—at the cost of the lives of his parents and his house burning down (it was implied that his mother, unlike in Hellblazer, survived the childbirth).
 It was also revealed that he spent his childhood in the '80s in Liverpool, England (it is not shown if he had any siblings, like Cheryl Constantine in Hellblazer).
 The one who taught John his first spell was Tannarak from the Cult of the Cold Flame (Constantine #15).

 His primary enemies in Constantine are Mister E, Sargon the Sorceress (the original Sargon's daughter), and Tannarak: all are members of the Cult of the Cold Flame.
-Together with his allies Papa Midnite, the psychic mage Spellbinder, and a witch called Julia Everheart, Constantine attempts to destroy the Cult by conspiring a scam to take Sargon and Tannarak by surprise.
+Together with his allies Papa Midnite, the psychic mage Spellbinder, and witch Julia Everheart, Constantine attempts to destroy the Cult by conspiring a scam to take Sargon and Tannarak by surprise.
 However, prior to the planned battle, Constantine is thrown into the battlefield in Dar es Salaam in World War I because of a ritual going wrong, making his plan fail.
-An encounter with Doctor Occult there results in Constantine being transported to Earth-2 - a world under siege from Darkseid and his Parademons.
+An encounter with Doctor Occult there results in Constantine being transported to Earth-2—a world under siege from Darkseid and his Parademons.